-Meets the standard and the recommended guidelines.
+Meets Standard and Recommended Guidelines.
 Policies, procedures and protocols are in place for all of the above listed system components, as well as other clinical and operational situations.
 All REMSA program documents including protocols, policies and procedures can be accessed at rivcoems.org.

-Need(S)):

-OBJECT IVE:

-TIME FR AME FOR MEETING OBJECTIVE:

-Short-Range Plan (one year or less) Long-Range Plan (more than one year)
+- □ Short-Range Plan (one year or less) - □ Long-Range Plan (more than one year)